nyx-solutions/yii2-nyx-font-awesome/README.md

-Yii PHP Framework Version 2 / NOX FontAwesome Widget
+Yii PHP Framework Version 2 / NYX FontAwesome Widget
 ====================================================

 This extension provides an FontAwesome AssetBundle and Widget for Yii PHP Framework Version 2.